San Siro Stadium

 The new San Siro Stadium project designed by Architects Giancarlo Ragazzi, Enrico Hoffer, and Engineer Leo Finzi consisted of the construction of the third ring of stands, appearing as a continuous unit (but formed of totally independent structures) in contrast to the stands of the existing second ring.

 The overall capacity was 86.000 spectators (all covered and with numbered seats) as required for the World Cup 1990.
 The structure of the terraces of the new third ring was placed on eleven cylindrical towers in reinforced concrete.
 These towers still today provide access to the stands and various services and are independent of the existing construction.
 Four of these towers also support the reticular girders of the roof.
 Rectangular plates were attached on the load-bearing structure and support the roof made of curved shelters of polycarbonate.
 To allow maximum comfort new anatomically shaped seats were installed and numbered.
 Furthermore, efficient catering facilities were provided for the spectators.

-Since 2000 Ragazzi and Partners has successfully carried out and realized important projects focusing on the renovation of the old part of the stadium with the aim of transforming San Siro in a five star stadium in terms of comfort and safety standards.
+Since the early 2000s Ragazzi and Partners has successfully carried out and realized important projects focusing on the renovation of the old part of the stadium with the aim of transforming San Siro in a five star stadium in terms of comfort and safety standards.